 - This tutorial contains interactive example code you can edit and run.
 It’s great fun and helps you to learn concepts much faster.

 - This tutorial is practical.
-I kept the dry theory to an absolute minimum and focused on getting stuff done in the real world instead.
-But at the same time, I try explaining how things work instead of teaching you tricks.
+While focussing on getting stuff done in the real world, I also explain how and why things work instead of teaching you tricks.

 - I provide you with carefully vetted links on most pages to deepen your knowledge.